unbywyd/tsdiapi-jwt-auth/README.md

 ---

-## Adding Custom Guards
+## Registering Custom Guards

-You can register multiple custom guards during plugin initialization and reference them by name in your API:
+You can register custom guards during plugin initialization.
+These guards can later be referenced by name:

 ```typescript
 createPlugin({